lsst-sqre/sqr-015/index.rst

   as a request body or a path on the ``GET`` URL.

-* It returns the requested metric as a plain text value, rather than wapped in JSON or XML or anything sane.
+* It returns the requested metric as a plain text value, rather than wrapped in JSON or XML or anything sane.

 Therefore, you call it with ``GET /api?metric=metric&job=jobname`` and what you get is what you get, which you hope is ASCII text, or maybe